Sophia Antoniadis: Career

 Antoniadis died on 25 January 1972 in Athens.

 Research

 Antoniadis' research explored the connections between Greek literature in the ancient, Byzantine and modern periods, with a particular focus on the place of liturgy.
 She also published a textbook in Dutch on how to learn the Greek language.
-Her 1939 volume on the place of the liturgy in the tradition of Greek letter-writing was an important work, which proved that the Orthodox liturgy had its roots in classical and post-classical literature.
+Her 1939 volume on the place of liturgy in the tradition of Greek letter-writing was an important work, which proved that Orthodox liturgy had its roots in classical and post-classical literature.
 Her work included studies of Pascal's Bible translation, the Ptochoprodromika by the 12th-century Byzantine writer Theodoros Prodromos, as well as on Erotokritos and the Sacrifice of Abraham by an unknown Venetian-Cretan poet of the 15th century.
 She was seen as a thorough and meticulous scholar.